AlekzanderKosakowski/misc_python/README.md

 plot_phased.py: Plot phased-lightcuve with model over two phases.
 Separate panels zoomed into phase=0.5 and phase=1.0 for secondary and primary eclipses.

 skyplot.py: Plot the locations of astronomical objects on a mollweide projection of the sky.
 Allows quick multi-color plotting based on optional filter argument.

+update_header82.py: Add BJD_TDB mid-exposure frame timings to the McDonald Observatory 82inch FITS images based on the timestamps.csv file from the OLDMAID software.